Sky News: Fabrication

 In April 2003, Sky News carried a report from James Forlong aboard the British nuclear submarine HMS Splendid purportedly showing a live firing of a cruise missile during the Iraq war.
 The report was a fabrication, with the crew acting along for the benefit of the cameras.
-The Sky News team did not accompany the submarine when it left port and the scenes were actually recorded whilst the vessel was docked.
+The Sky News team did not accompany the submarine when it left port and the scenes were recorded whilst the vessel was docked.
 The shot of the missile launch had been obtained from stock footage.

-The faked report was revealed because another film crew did accompany the vessel to sea, and its footage showed that a modern missile is not launched by a crew member pressing a red button marked with the word "FIRE", as had been portrayed in the Sky News report, but is actually launched with a left mouse click.
+The faked report was revealed because another film crew did accompany the vessel to sea, and its footage showed that a modern missile is not launched by a crew member pressing a red button marked with the word "FIRE", as had been portrayed in the Sky News report, but is launched with a left mouse click.
 When the fabrication was exposed, Forlong and his producer were suspended.
 The next day, The Guardian reported that Forlong had resigned following an internal investigation.
 In a follow-up article, The Guardian speculated on the long-term effects on Sky News credibility.
 In October 2003, Forlong was found dead by his wife after committing suicide.
 In December, Sky News was fined £50,000 by the Independent Television Commission for breaching accuracy regulations.

 In August 2016 Sky News was criticised after allegedly paying €2,000 to a group of Romanians to pretend they were part of an eastern European gang selling guns to terrorists in Syria.
 The Romanians were arrested by Romanian DIICOT and confessed that they were paid by Sky News journalist Stuart Ramsay to pretend they were gun traffickers.
 The guns featured in the report were legally owned and were hunting weapons.
 Sky News has said it stands by the story.